-Now you have lots of skills and ideas to conquer anxiety so that it doesn't have control in your life anymore.
+This book gave you lots of skills and ideas to conquer anxiety so that it doesn't have control in your life anymore.
 Remember, you may never be able to get rid of anxiety COMPLETELY.
-Everyone feels anxiety SOMETIMES, but you are learning how to tame it so that it will still help you stay safe in dangerous situations, but isn't so out-of-control that it stops you from doing fun things.
-Even though you've already learned a lot about anxiety, there are still a few more things you can do to conquer anxiety.
+Everyone feels anxiety sometimes, but you have learned how to tame it so that it will still help you stay safe in dangerous situations, but isn't so out-of-control that it stops you from living the life you want.
+Even though you've already learned a lot about anxiety, there are still a few more things you can do.

-Do you know that your imagination is a powerful tool?
-When you imagine overcoming anxiety, you are more likely to do it, and that's what these next activities are all about--using your imagination to conquer anxiety.
+Did you know that your imagination is a powerful tool?
+When you imagine overcoming anxiety, you are more likely to do it, and that's what these next activities are all about--using your imagination.
+Kids are great at this, but as we age many people find it gets harder and harder to activate that old rusty thing.
+This is an opportunity for you to be a kid at heart, so give it a try.

 The first activity is called "It's a Miracle!"
 Here's how it works.
 You pick a situation where something bad happens, then you say "but it's a miracle" and come up with a happy ending to the situation.
 Here's an example:

-I threw up at school, but...
+My pants ripped in class, but...